Jaydeep-Yadav/Mern-Ecommerce-site/README.md

 **For localhost deployment** - `npm run dev`

+# Developent Timeline

-## Verify API working with Postman by Sending Get request to
+## 1. Verify Connection and API working with Postman by Sending Get request to
  `http://localhost:4000/api/v1/products`